Naitreey/notes-and-knowledge/cs/linux/virtualization/docker.rst

   files in the container to determine a cache match.
 Just the command string itself is used to find a match.

+- 环境变量的影响.
+  If a Dockerfile defines an ARG variable whose value is different from a previous build, then a “cache miss” occurs upon its first usage, not its definition.
+In particular, all RUN instructions following an ARG instruction use the ARG variable implicitly (as an environment variable), thus can cause a cache miss.

+  修改 pre-defined ARGs 值不会造成 cache miss. 因为 All predefined ARG variables are exempt from caching unless there is a matching ARG statement in the Dockerfile.

 - Once the cache is invalidated, all subsequent Dockerfile commands generate new images and the cache is not used.